anirudh-eka/dashtag/README.md

 	API_RATE=15

-Refer to Twitter Limits [here](https://dev.twitter.com/rest/public/rate-limiting)
+Refer to Twitter API Limits [here](https://dev.twitter.com/rest/public/rate-limiting).

-Refer to Instagram Limits [here](http://instagram.com/developer/limits/)
+Refer to Instagram API Limits [here](http://instagram.com/developer/limits/).

 `Twitter Bearer Credentials` should be set to the Twitter Key followed by a colon and the Twitter secret, like so: